chhjel/HealthCheck/README.md

 ## Utils

-Various utility classes can be found below the `HealthCheck.Core.Util` namespace.
+Various utility classes can be found below the `Toolkit.Core.Util` namespace.

-* `HCSensitiveDataUtils` - Util methods for stripping numbers of given lengths, emails etc from texts.
+* `TKSensitiveDataUtils` - Util methods for stripping numbers of given lengths, emails etc from texts.
-* `HCIPAddressUtils` - Parse strings to IP address models.
+* `TKIPAddressUtils` - Parse strings to IP address models.
-* `HCExceptionUtils` - Get a summary of exceptions to include in test results.
+* `TKExceptionUtils` - Get a summary of exceptions to include in test results.
-* `HCConnectivityUtils` - Ping or send webrequests to check if a host is alive and return `TestResult` objects.
+* `TKConnectivityUtils` - Ping or send webrequests to check if a host is alive and return `TestResult` objects.
-* `HCTimeUtils` - Prettify durations.
+* `TKTimeUtils` - Prettify durations.
-* `HCIoCUtils` -  Get instances of types with partial IoC etc.
+* `TKIoCUtils` -  Get instances of types with partial IoC etc.
-* `HCAsyncUtils` - Invoke async through reflection, run async synchronous.
+* `TKAsyncUtils` - Invoke async through reflection, run async synchronous.
-* `HCRequestData` - Quickly get/set some data in request items.
+* `TKRequestData` - Quickly get/set some data in request items.
-* Memory loggers for any interface can be created at runtime by using `HCLogTypeBuilder.CreateMemoryLoggerFor<TInterface>` included in the nuget package `HealthCheck.Utility.Reflection`.
+* Memory loggers for any interface can be created at runtime by using `TKLogTypeBuilder.CreateMemoryLoggerFor<TInterface>` included in the nuget package `Toolkit.Utility.Reflection`.
-* `HealthCheck.Core.Config.HCGlobalConfig` contains some global static options that can be configured at startup:
+* `Toolkit.Core.Config.TKGlobalConfig` contains some global static options that can be configured at startup:
   * Dependency resolver override (must be configured for .NET Core).
   * Types and namespaces ignored in data serialization.
   * Current request IP resolver logic override.
-* `HCSelfUptimeChecker` - Can be used to trigger actions when the site is back up after a certain amount of downtime.
+* `TKSelfUptimeChecker` - Can be used to trigger actions when the site is back up after a certain amount of downtime.
-* `HCEpiserverUtils` - Some utils using epi implementations, e.g. uptime checking using dds storage.
+* `TKEpiserverUtils` - Some utils using epi implementations, e.g. uptime checking using dds storage.

 ## Troubleshooting errors

 If something doesn't work as expected it might be a silenced internal exception.
-To handle such exceptions subscribe to `HCGlobalConfig.OnExceptionEvent` and handle as needed.
+To handle such exceptions subscribe to `TKGlobalConfig.OnExceptionEvent` and handle as needed.